More about Drop Forging

 Open die forging can also be known as “Smith forging”.
 The process involves a hammer striking the work piece that is positioned on an anvil that is stationary.
 Most dies are usually flat in shape, but some have a shaped surface to help shape the metal.
 The shape may be a concave or convex shape to give the metal a shaped, rounded finish.

 Closed die drop forging can also be known as “impression die forging”.
 This manufacturing process is when a metal piece is positioned in a die that is attached to an anvil, under a hammer… the hammer die is usually shaped to ensure the part is forged at the top and the bottom.

-Here at BB Price we have extensive drop forging facilities, are you ready to find out more, why not give us a call on 01384 413341 or fill in one of our contact forms and one of our professional and friendly team will get straight back to you.
+Here at B.B.
+Price we have extensive drop forging facilities.
+Are you ready to find out more - why not give us a call on 01384 413341 or fill in one of our contact forms.
+One of our friendly, professional team will be in touch with you to help with your requirements.